Te Anau to Queenstown – What to Do, Where to Stay, What to see…

 This is a post with all the things to do and see on the way from Te Anau to Queenstown.

 Having stayed 2 says in the comfort of the Te Anau lodge we were next headed to Queenstown.

-This won’t be a huge post as we only spent one night in Queenstown.
-It’s an amazing drive so leave some time for stopping to admire the view.
+On the way from Te Anau to Queenstown we knew we would have limited time.
+We were only to spend one night in Queenstown so timing was key.
+The drive from Te Anau to Queenstown is an amazing drive so leave some time for stopping to admire the view.
 The small town of Kingston is an ideal stopping point – set on the banks of Lake Wakatipu ; it makes for a great excuse to stretch the legs and take some photos.
 There is a train there but when we were there the train was not in operation.